Texas Police Rescue Dozens Of Near Naked People From Suspected Human Smuggling Ring In Harris County

 HARRIS COUNTY (CBSDFW.COM) – Police in Texas are investigating a possible human smuggling operation after nearly 30 people were found in a home in Harris County.

-Officials located the group after a man was seen running down a residential street in his underwear on Thursday night.
+Officials located the group after a man was seen running down a residential street in his underwear on the evening of Thursday, December 3.

 The man was yelling that he had been kidnapped and when police arrived, he led them to a house where dozens of others — all only wearing undergarments — were being held.